Femoral Head Ostectomy

 The goal of the surgery is to form a "false joint", which leads to the formation of fibrous scar tissue around the rounded off bone end.
 The hardened muscle or scar tissue then acts like a pivot and support point for the bone.

-Once the surgery site has had time to heal (3-8 weeks) there is usually very little pain and enough support to get around, which is our goal.
+Once the surgery site has had time to heal (3-8 weeks) there is usually very little pain and enough support to bear weight, which is our goal.
+Some dogs will have an obvious limp for the rest of their lives and other times there is no evident limp at all.

 Some injuries are so bad that a femoral head removal is the only reasonable choice even if you are willing to pay several thousand dollars for a specialist.